AdamBrassard/azure-sqldatabase/README.md

 sql_databases:
   - sql_db_name:  #Friendly Name of the database instance
 sql_createmode: #Sets the type of creation mode of the database instance (ex. default, copy, restore, etc.)
-SQL_DATABASE_FORCE_UPDATE: #SQL Database will be updated if given parameters differ from existing resource state.
-To force SQL Database update in any circumstances set this parameter to True.
 sql_db_size: # SKU size for datbase, Basic for DTU and so on

-sql_db_source_name: #When using create mode as "copy" this var will be needed, it defines the name of the datebase you are copying from for your new DB
+sql_db_source_name: #When using create mode as "copy" this defined the name of the datebase you are copying from for your new DB
 subscription_id: #When using create mode as "copy" this var will be needed for the SOURCE ID
 ```